Connections#

 Using a local Connection (Batch Only)#

-An alternate way to use a connector stage is by putting connection parameters directly into the stage’s properties.
-In the UI this can be done under the Connection details section of the stage.
+An alternative way to use a connector stage is to put connection parameters directly into the stage’s properties.
+In the UI, this can be done under the Connection details section of the stage.

 >>> http = new_flow.add_stage(type='HTTP', label='HTTP_Stage_1')